-Social Finance, the MaRS Centre for Impact Investing, Grand Challenges Canada, Nutrition International, the World Bank, and the Global Financing Facility have been working with Cameroon’s Ministry of Public Health and the Kangaroo Foundations in Cameroon and Colombia to tackle neonatal health outcomes in Cameroon.
+Social Finance, the MaRS Centre for Impact Investing, Grand Challenges Canada, Nutrition International and the Global Financing Facility have been working with Cameroon’s Ministry of Public Health and the Kangaroo Foundations in Cameroon and Colombia to tackle neonatal health outcomes in Cameroon.

-The project aims to use the world’s first health and nutrition Development Impact Bond (DIB) to implement Kangaroo Mother Care (KMC), a cost-effective intervention known to save and improve the lives of low birth weight and pre-term infants in low resource settings, in up to 12 hospitals in Cameroon
+The project aims to use the world’s first health and nutrition Development Impact Bond (DIB) to implement Kangaroo Mother Care (KMC), a cost-effective practice known to save and improve the lives of low birth weight and pre-term infants, in 10 hospitals in Cameroon.

 Why are we doing this?

 - 23,000 neonatal deaths each year in Cameroon

 - Almost 1 out of 2 low-birth-weight and preterm infant dies after birth in Cameroon